kevoree-modeling/tutorial/step0_helloworld/README.md

 Then, a model must be connected via the **connect** method and a callback must be used to continue once the model is connected.

 To manipulate a model we create a view.
-A view is associate to a time point and a universe (details of time and universe will be covered later in this tutorial, here we use time 0 and universe 0)
+A view is associate to a universe and momentum in time (i.e.: time point).
+More details on time and universe will be covered later in this tutorial.
+Here, the universe 0 and  the time point 0 are used.

 ```java
 SmartCityView baseView = model.universe(BASE_UNIVERSE).time(BASE_TIME);
 ```

-From this view, one can now create objects, set values and references, and print the content of objects in JSON format.
+From this view, one can now create objects, set values and references, and, for instance, print the content of objects in JSON format.

 ```java
 //create one smartCity